 On joining the EU, Croatia extended a ruling for holders of Schengen visas that was first introduced in 2012.
 This regulation allows holders of valid dual or multiple entry Schengen visas to enter, stay and transit in or through Croatia WITHOUT the need for an additional visa (for tourist purposes).

-Holders of a residence permit issued by a Schengen Area country can also visit Croatia without requiring an additional visa.
+Holders of a residence permit, or certain other types of visa issued by a Schengen Area country, can also visit Croatia without requiring an additional visa.

 For more details, do see the website of the Croatian Ministry of Foreign Affairs.
 Please pay special attention to the bold text.